Wild Lives Forest School

 These weekend forest play sessions are provided for local families in partnership with Friends of Bournville Park and provided free of charge thanks to funding from The National Lottery.
 For children of all ages and their parents / carers.
 Various dates throughout the year - see schedule below and click on the date for more information and to book.

-Woodland wellbeing retreat for women.
-We will be gathering together to relax and enjoy some time in nature, with seasonal natural crafts, bushcraft, yoga and delicious vegan food cooked on the campfire.
+Our annual woodland wellbeing retreat for women takes place around the Summer solstice.
+We gather together to relax and enjoy some time in nature, with seasonal natural crafts, bushcraft, yoga and delicious vegan food cooked on the campfire.

 Our Wild Lives team....